CalebEverett/arloader/README.md

  qzQlASZrQXNF9HYIOTPjEZL9uy1U9Ou086kCkQWqld0       2       3  Submitted           0
  ```

-A status object gets written to a json file named `<TXID>.json` in a newly created sub directory in the parent folder of the first file to match `<GLOB>`.
+A status object gets written to a json file named `<TXID>.json` in a newly created sub directory in the parent folder of the first file in `<FILE_PATHS>`.
 The folder will be named `arloader_<RAND_CHAR>`.
 You can specify an existing folder to write statuses to by passing the `--log-dir` argument.

 ```json
 {